Evusma/Databricks_DE_associate/dlt_vs_workflows.md

 If you click Job, you’re creating a Databricks Workflow job.
 This is for orchestrating notebooks, JARs, SQL tasks, Python scripts, etc.
 Not a DLT pipeline (though you can call a DLT pipeline as a task inside a Workflow).

+## Jobs vs Pipelines

+In Databricks certification context:

+Jobs = Workflows
+- A Job in the UI = a Databricks Workflow.
+- It’s the general-purpose orchestration engine.
+- Can run notebooks, Python scripts, SQL, JARs, dbt, shell commands, or even DLT pipelines as tasks.

+Pipelines = Delta Live Tables (DLT)
+- A Pipeline in the UI = a DLT pipeline.
+- Specialized for data ingestion and ETL (Bronze → Silver → Gold).
+- Written only in SQL or Python (PySpark).
+- Brings built-in lineage, expectations, auto-scaling, and reliability.